seanox/pdf-service/README.md

 # Features
 - Built-in markup generator
-very simple syntax, supports placeholders, structures and includes
+Very simple syntax, supports placeholders, structures and includes.
 - Built-in preview and designer with mock-up support
-simplifies the design process by allowing previewing without the target application
+Simplifies the design process by allowing previewing without the target application  .
 - Independent header, data and footer areas in one template (without magic)
-header, footer and data area are merged by overlays and can therefore be formatted independently of the data area e.g. margins of the document can be used by the header and footer
+Header, footer and data area are merged by overlays and can therefore be formatted independently of the data area e.g. margins of the document can be used by the header and footer.
 - Native support of page numbers
 - I18n support
-language setting is also transferred to the template and thus fonts matching the language can be used
+Language setting is also transferred to the template and thus fonts matching the language can be used.
 - Creation of markup as preview e.g. for the frontend
 - API for templates and other renderer and markup generators
-abstract templates for individual renderer and generators
+Abstract templates for individual renderer and generators.
 - PDF comparison for test automation
-pixel- and color-based with difference image generation
+Pixel- and color-based with difference image generation.
 - PDF Tools as standalone Java applications
-includes Compare, Designer, Preview as command line applications designing and testing outside and independent of projects
+Includes Compare, Designer, Preview as command line applications designing and testing outside and independent of projects.

 # Licence Agreement